Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: Extensive comparison with the experiments

 \subsection{Harmonic amplitudes}

-In figure~\ref{fig:AoH}, the Reynolds number $R$ increases from top to bottom.
-Larger $R$ yields an earlier approach to saturation for every $k$.
-The experimental traces display small wiggles or brief dips during transients, which arise from random initial conditions in the laboratory and are not reproducible run to run.
-The evolution time (x axis) and the amplitude of harmonics (y axis) are different from the experiment up to a scaling.
-Despite these differences, the trends align closely: the ordering of appearance, the systematic reduction in time to plateau with increasing $R$, and the progressive narrowing of the gap between the plateau levels of $k=1,2,3$ as $R$ increases.
-Again, the agreement with experiment is very good.
+We proceed with the evolution of the first three harmonics of the interfacial amplitude signal.
+Experimental results are given in the left column of figure \ref{fig:AoH}, with the corresponding model results in the right column.
+The agreement, beyond transients, is very good even for the higher values of $R$.
+More specifically, in figure~\ref{fig:AoH} the Reynolds number $R$ increases from top to bottom.
+Larger $R$ yields an earlier approach to saturation for every mode $k$.
+The experimental traces display small non-monotone wiggles or brief dips during transients, which probably arise from random initial conditions in the laboratory and are not reproducible from run to run.
+The evolution time and the amplitude of harmonics are slightly different from the experiment up to a scaling.
+Despite small differences, the trends align closely: the ordering of appearance of higher modes due to nonlinear interactions, the systematic reduction of time taken to reach steady states as $R$ increases, and the progressive narrowing of the difference between the plateau levels of $k=1, 2, 3$ as $R$ increases.
+We can conclude that the model performs remarkably in reproducing the experiments.